semrush/intergalactic/website/docs/components/input/input.md

 @## Label

 We recommend adding a visible text label to the input wherever possible.
-If the input is not required, be sure to mark it with the "optional" text label.
+If the input isn’t required, be sure to mark it with the "optional" text label.

 @table-caption Input text label sizes